ketch/AMCS-252-2023/README.md

   - https://mybinder.org/
   - https://colab.research.google.com/notebooks/intro.ipynb

-On Thursday, January 27th in class I will give a Python programming tutorial.
-Before then, you should make sure you are able to run the tutorial notebook found at https://github.com/ketch/AMCS-252-2022.
+On Thursday, January 26th in class I will give a Python programming tutorial.
+Before then, you should make sure you are able to run the tutorial notebook found in this repository.

 ## Evaluation